 Make sure you begin with a top quality espresso roast.
 The advantage of the internet age is that the entire world is a few clicks away and absolutely superb coffees are available to us.

 The grind is essential for making espresso.
 You need the finest grind you can get.
-If you use your home grinder, get the beans to something like powdered sugar or fine sand.
+If you use your home grinder (manual or electronic), get the beans to something like powdered sugar or fine sand.
 This is much finer than what you would use for a pour-over or and automatic drip.

 And finally, pay attention to water temperature.
 As stated above, 205 degrees F is the ideal temperature of water for brewing coffee.
 This is just under boiling.